 Federal student financial aid is awarded under the assumption you will be enrolled at least half-time for the semester.
 Any time you change your enrollment, UMUC's Financial Aid Office must review your record and recalculate your aid.
 Learn how dropping classes or withdrawing can affect your financial aid.

-Prorating Fall-Only Awards
+Prorating Summer or Fall Awards

-If you plan to graduate at the end of the fall semester and have not already done so, we encourage you to contact Graduation Services and visit their graduation to-do list for instructions and information about applying to graduate.
+If you plan to graduate at the end of a summer or fall semester and have not already done so, we encourage you to contact Graduation Services and visit their graduation to-do list for instructions and information about applying to graduate.
 UMUC's Financial Aid will be notified of your anticipated graduation date and will notify you via e-mail if any changes are made to your financial aid award after this information is received.

 All Federal loan borrowers are encouraged to complete exit counseling upon graduation.
 Please visit studentloans.gov to log into your account and complete this process.